MalikTeng/ModusGraph/README.md

 ## Training
 Detail structure of ModusGraph can be found in the paper.
-### Whole heart meshing (i.e., SCOT-HEART)

 The training process contains two stages:
-1. Pre-training: train the Voxel Processing Module, including CT modality handel and ResNet decoder.
+1. Training: train the whole pipeline, including both ct and mr modality-handles.
-2. Training: train the R-StGCN module.

-### Dynamic meshing (i.e., CAP)
-The training process contains two stages:
-1. Pre-training: train the Voxel Processing Module and the R-StGCN module with CT data.
+2. Fine-tune: fine tuning the R-StGCN module with mr data.
-2. Training: fine-tuning the whole ModusGraph networks with cine CMR data.

 Parameters of the network is customizable but not recommended.